pegasd/puppet-cron/README.md

 * Made for and tested only on Ubuntu
 * `Cron::*` custom types are strict!
-* all files in `/etc/cron.d` directory that are managed manually through Puppet are fair play.
+* all cron jobs that are managed manually through Puppet are fair play.
 Don't expect them to go away once you start using this module.
-Hopefully, you won't need to manage them anymore, though.
+Hopefully, you can easily convert them to `cron::job` though.
 * the warnings from [Beginning with cron](#beginningwithcron) apply

 ## Development